 4. Acknowledge the parenting power of fathers.
 Feel empowered to share your parenting and break the biological determinism that says: women parent and men work.

 5. If you have privilege (cis, white, heteronormative, educated, male, Anglo) make sure you are ‘unpacking’ it often and authentically with your children.
-This seminal article is by far the best starting point.

 6. Don’t judge other women.